frc3512/Robot-2020/README.md

 This runs a roboRIO build if needed, copies the resulting binary to a roboRIO at 10.35.12.2, and restarts it.

+### roboRIO imaging

+By default, our deploy process overwrites robotCommand on the roboRIO to disable the NI web server.
+This is required for imaging, so to reenable it, run

+* `./gradlew deploy -PallowImaging`

 ### Test

 Unit tests are useful for ensuring parts of the robot code continue to work